junzis/the-1090mhz-riddle/content/cpr.rst

 Compact Position Reporting
 ==========================

 The position information in ADS-B messages is encoded in a compact position reporting (CPR) format.
-The general idea behind CPR is to be able to encoding more coordinate decimals using less bits.
-It is archive by trading global position ambiguity and time with local position accuracy.
+The general idea behind CPR is to be able to encode more coordinate decimals using less bits.
+It is achieved by trading global position ambiguity and time with local position accuracy.

 Example
 -------